 Pay your bills on time, pay down your credit card balances (but don’t necessarily close the accounts), and try not to apply for new auto or unsecured loans.

-You can use a free service like Credit Sesame to keep track of your progress.
+You can use a free service like Credit Karma to keep track of your progress.